Can Debt Follow You to Another Country? 2022 Guide

 All other debts apart, it is especially not an easy task to dodge tax debts.

-While most other creditors have a hard time chasing you for their fairly owed amount if you have moved to a different country, the HMRC or Her Majesty’s Revenue and Customs has an easier time doing so.
+While most other creditors have a hard time chasing you for the debt if you have moved to a different country, the HMRC or Her Majesty’s Revenue and Customs has an easier time doing so.

 This is because of an international network of tax authorities between European countries known as MARD or Mutual Assistance in the Recovery of Debt.